Probabilistic Waring problems for finite simple groups: The Waring problem

 as claimed. \end{proof}

 \begin{proof}[Proof of Theorem \ref{small-centralizer}] This follows by combining Lemma \ref{centralizer} with Proposition \ref{big-kernel}.
-Indeed, by the discussion preceding Lemma \ref{centralizer}, we need to bound from above the probability $\Pr'$ that either \eqref{cond1} or \eqref{cond2} happens for $g = w(h_1, \ldots,h_d)$.
-As mentioned before, we may assume that $G$ has rank $r$ as large as we wish; in particular, we may assume that if $w$ has length $l \geq 1$, then
+Indeed, by the discussion preceding Lemma \ref{centralizer}, we need to bound from above the probability $\Pr'$ that either \eqref{cond1} or \eqref{cond2} holds for $h = w(h_1, \ldots,h_d)$.
+We may assume that the rank $r$ of $H$ is as large as we wish; in particular, we may assume that